ke-senthilkumar/Dcm2Dcm-Converter/README.md

 One of the user reported that if the dicom files are in the DICOMDIR format, unable to use the utility.
 Investingated and found that the DICOMDIR files have no '.dcm' extension and the software is exclusively looking for .dcm files to avoid confusion/issue.

-Changed the batch file conversion to include all the files in the input folder(s) and maintain the directory structure for the output files too.
+Changed the batch file conversion to include all the files in the input folder(s) and maintain the directory structure for the output files.
 But make sure the input folder(s) contain only dicom files !!
-The GUI still is not updated.
-Use only the batch file.
+The GUI is also updated.